Ircama/ELM327-emulator/README.md

 Multiple tasks can run with different headers (EQU ID).

-A plugin must always define a class named *Task*, which has to inherit the *Tasks* class.
+A plugin must always define a class named *Task*, derived from class *Tasks*.

-In a plugin, at least the *run()* method should be implemented, overriding the default method inherited from the *Tasks* class.
+In a plugin, at least the *run()* method should be implemented, overriding the default method of the *Tasks* class.
 Allowed methods:

-- *start()*: invoked to process the first request (not required)
+- *start()*: invoked to process the first request of a just created task (not required)
 - *stop()*: invoked to process a request before interrupting the task (not required)
 - *run()*: invoked on any request after the first one; if *start()* is not implemented, *run()* is always invoked.

 Arguments of all methods:

-- *length*: for multi-line commands, value of the *length* byte appearing in the First Frame, or *None* for single line commands;
+- *length*: for multi-line commands, value of the *length* byte appearing in the First Frame (FF), or *None* for requests where the size byte is missing;
-- *frame*: *None* for single line commands, or *0* for the first line of a multiline command, or a number greater than 0 for subsequent lines of a multiline command;
+- *frame*: *None* for single line commands, or *0* for the first line of a multiline command, or a number greater than 0 for the subsequent lines of a multiline command;
 - *cmd*: request message.

 All methods return a tuple of three elements:
-- an XML response string, which is processed and written to the application;
+- an XML response string, which will be subsequently processed by *process_response()* and written to the client application; Null means nothing to output
-- a boolean (*True* = `self.TASK.CONTINUE`, or *False* = `self.TASK.TERMINATE`), to indicate the task continuation or termination
+- a boolean (*True* = `self.TASK.CONTINUE`, or *False* = `self.TASK.TERMINATE`), to indicate whether the task remains active or terminates;
-- a boolean (*True* = `self.PROCESS.DO_PROCESS`, or *False* = `self.PROCESS.DONT_PROCESS`), to indicate whether the command needs or not standard processing.
+- a request string (e.g., *cmd*) that will be subsequently processed by the standard procedure that generates an XML answer from the request; the value can be *Null*, meaning no response generation; this element allows a task to also act as a filter, that receives a request (*cmd*), possibly transforms it and forwards it to the standard response generator procedure.

+Special return codes:

+- `(None, self.TASK.TERMINATE, cmd)`: null task implementing a pure pass-through; the request is processed as if the task had not existed;
+- `(None, self.TASK.TERMINATE, None)`: task termination (generally with error), no output written, no request processed;
+- `(None, self.TASK.CONTINUE, None)`: do nothing (task continues, no output produced, no request processed).

 The helper function *multiline_request()* allows processing multiline requests (SF, FF, CF) and shall be called on each frame, passing the standard method parameters, until data is returned.
 It is able to concatenate a multiline request so that the entire string is returned after the last line; it also internally processes flow control frames while concatenating acquired data, directly delivering `30` FC responses to the application.
 Return codes are:

 - *False*: error (the counterpart application sent invalid multiline frames)
-- *None*: incomplete request (a multiline frame is being acquired, but still not completed; additional lines are needed to return data)
+- *None*: incomplete request (a multiline frame is being acquired, but still not completed; additional lines are needed)
 - data: string including the complete request (without header and length)

-The helper function `self.emulator.process_response(xml_string, do_write=True)` can always be called inside the task to generate an output string (e.g., for asynchronous output).
+The helper function `self.emulator.process_response(xml_string, do_write=True)` can always be called inside the task to generate an output string (e.g., for asynchronous output) from an XML response string.

-Check the *Tasks* class and the available plugins for details and for a list of the available attributes.
+Check the *Tasks* class for details and for a list of the available attributes.

 Example of a basic task related to a Python plugin named "task_no_data.py", which simply returns *NO DATA* when invoked: